ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/WifiInfoView_readme.txt

   adapter" error will be displayed.
 * In order to watch 5GHz wireless networks, you have to use a wireless network adapter that supports 5 GHz channels.
+* Windows 11 24H2 Update - Starting from this Windows update, you must
+  enable location access (Windows Settings > Privacy & security > Location) in order to allow the WifiInfoView tool to access wi-fi information.
+You have to enable the following options: 'Location services', 'Let apps access your location', 'Let desktop apps access your location'.
+If location access is not enabled properly, you'll see 'Error 5: Access is denied' message in the bottom status bar.

 Versions History
 ================

+* Version 2.95:
+  o When there is an error while trying to scan the wireless
+    networks, WifiInfoView displays error code and error message in the bottom status bar (in red color). o If you get 'Error 5: Access is denied' message on Windows 11 24H2, you must enable the location services properly, see the 'System Requirements' section for more information.

 * Version 2.94:
   o Added 'Black Background' option (Under the View menu).
 When it's